maseeh-webtech/maseeh-desk/README.md

 ## Getting started

-It should be as easy as running `yarn install`, then `yarn server` in one terminal and `npm client` in another!
+It should be as easy as running `yarn install`, then `yarn server` in one terminal and `yarn client` in another!

 You'll need a `.env` file in the `server/` directory with the Mongo connection string.